Arlo NoMad Hotel: Where To Stay In New York

 Located off Madison Avenue and on 31st Street, the hotel is designed for urban travellers who appreciate sleek and contemporary hotel interior design.
 Like many boutique hotels where space can be limited – let’s also remember that this is New York City where you’re spending more time out than in – the designers have focused on the necessities and kept things minimal while emphasising on quality and style.

 The bed in our room goes almost right up to the floor to ceiling window in a corner which creates a setting that is both intimate and immersive at the same time.
 The view of Manhattan with its century old gothic buildings looks daunting from the window, contrasting the modern skyscrapers while streets continue into the distance.
 It’s winter and on one of the days, we’re lucky to witness snow falling, as it slowly blankets the city.

-I don’t know about you but we’re not one of those who dine in at a hotel’s restaurant, unless we’re absolutely jet-lagged.
+I don’t know about you but we’re not one of those who dine in at a hotel’s restaurant, unless we’re suffering from jet lag.
 That’s another area where the Arlo team succeeds – they’ve transformed their restaurants and bars into destinations, serving food and drinks that aren’t afterthoughts like many hotels.

-WHERE TO HANG OUT IN NYC – Check out our guide on 5 Best NYC Districts For Fashionistas
+WHERE TO HANG OUT IN NYC – Check out our guide on 5 New York Districts For Fashionistas